Selecting a Whip

 Do you have problems fitting a whip with a wider handle in your whip socket?

 All of the Ledo whips have narrower whip handles.
-The MCR Presentation whips also have narrower handles.
+The Fleck whips also have narrower handles.

 Are you driving a miniature horse?